electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/q6-e-tron/technology/lights/_index.md

 - Dynamic lighting for the coming home/leaving home function while stationary

 {{< sitefiguresized thumb="models/q6-e-tron/technology/lights/headlights_2_st.jpg" width="1920" height="1440" title="Audi Q6 e-tron with LED Plus headlights & Matrix DRL" >}}

+With this headlights you have the hardware for LED Matrix.
+This can be ordered as function-on-demand.

 ### LED Matrix headlights